GregDritschler/tekton-tutorial/README.md

 * The Pipeline resource is identified under the `pipelineRef` key.

-* The resources required by the pipeline are bound to specific PipelineResources named `picalc-git` and `picalc-image`.
+* The git resource required by the pipeline is bound to specific PipelineResources named `picalc-git`.
-We will define these in a moment.
+We will define it in a moment.

 * Parameters exposed by the pipeline are set to specific values.

 * A service account named `pipeline-account` is specified to provide the credentials needed for the pipeline to run successfully.
 We will define this service account in the next part of the tutorial.

+You must edit this file to substitute the values of <REGISTRY> and <NAMESPACE> with the information for your private container registry.

+* To find the value for <REGISTRY>, enter the command `ibmcloud cr region`.
+* To find the value of <NAMESPACE>, enter the command `ibmcloud cr namespace-list`.

 Below is the Tekton PipelineResource for `picalc-git` which defines the git source.
 You can find this yaml file at [tekton/resources/picalc-git.yaml](tekton/resources/picalc-git.yaml).